July 13, 2017

-	Enter PlanetRisk’s managed service, powered by our GRX platform.
-The GRX is an architectural framework that offers clients the most complete understanding of their data by streamlining and joining it with ours in a very large graph that brings previously-unknown connections between people, places, things, events, and more into focus.
+Enter PlanetRisk’s managed service.
+We provide an architectural framework that offers clients the most complete understanding of their data by streamlining and joining it with ours in a very large graph that brings previously-unknown connections between people, places, things, events, and more into focus.
 One of the things we’ve spent a considerable amount of time on getting good at is placing our clients’ data into spatial context.
 Our discrete global grid (DGG) model enables us to package and contextualize data at global, regional, provincial, or hyperlocal levels- down to a square kilometer.
 Assigning spatial context to data can help answer business risk questions such as:

 One client we work regularly with publishes analyses for public consumption as the authoritative source on a polarizing topic.
 Rapid information retrieval is critical to their maintaining their operational tempo – and their reputation.
 They came to us with the following challenge: build an entirely new database from roughly 30 years’ worth of data stored on various SharePoint sites, MS Access databases, and individual employees’ hard drives; establish a schema that makes sense to their mission; hide sensitive data from those without a need-to-know; make it easy to perform advanced searches and update records as necessary; and design cool, exportable charts to embed on the customer’s website to show off their analysts’ discoveries.